-This is a report for the 2/14/93 to 2/14/95 period of the five-year program proposed and initiated in 1992, for curriculum and research enhancement for the Department of Nuclear Engineering at the University of California, Berkeley.
+This report discusses the progress achieved during the first three years funding of our multi-year program for curriculum and research enhancement for the Department of Nuclear Engineering at the University of California, Berkeley.
 The program is designed to strengthen the departmental academic infrastructure and improve the education breadth of nuclear engineering students.
-The DOE funds have supported scholarships and a novel educational program which includes summer coursework at the Diablo Canyon Nuclear Power Plant.
-The summer course provides an important introduction to reactor safety and operations to students who will in the future be responsible for running many of our existing nuclear power plants.
-The work was funded under DOE contract DE-FG03-93ER75856, with a matching gift to the Department from the Pacific Gas and Electric Company (PG&E).
-The work is currently continuing under DOE contract DE-FG03-94ER76010.
-PG&E has provided an additional matching gift in the amount of \$50,000 and renewed its pledge to continue its contributions.
+The work discussed here was supported under DOE contracts DE-FG03-93ER75856 and DE-FG03-94ER76010, and DE-FG03-95NE38105, with matching funding by gifts to the Department from the Pacific Gas and Electric Company (PG&E).
+PG&E provided matching gifts each in the amount of \$50,000 and renewed its pledge to continue its contributions.